omonimus1/blog-jade-rubick/content/posts/2021-07-19--how-to-speed-up-hiring/index.md

 ---
-title: How to speed up hiring
+title: Your hiring process is too slow -- speed it up with a better approach
 tags: ["hiring", "diversity-equity-and-inclusion", "scaling", "pay-equity"]
 cover: hiring-fast.jpg
 author: Jade Rubick